olojo-99/Phonebook/README.md

 # Menu Options
 Options within the user menus range from 1-6 and can be selected by entering the relevant number
-1) Add a contact
+- Add a contact
-2) Delete a contact by name and number
+- Delete a contact by name and number
-3) Search by Name
+- Search by Name
-4) Search by Phone number
+- Search by Phone number
-5) Display contacts
+- Display contacts
+- Add Test Contacts to Phonebook
-6) Quit
+- Quit

 # Example Text Cases